The Petit Lenormand deck is available now. Limited stock

 A commitment comes to an end and must be clearly acknowledged.

-Coffin signals the clear end of a cycle, the moment when continuing to honor a commitment would cost too much in energy, time, or inner coherence.
-With Ring in the second position, it is a contract, an alliance, a promise, or an agreement that is at the center of this closure.
-This combination describes the passage where one accepts to formally end something that was promised to be maintained, not out of whim, but because the current reality no longer allows it to be carried without weakening.
-The end may be painful, but it also clears the way for a commitment more aligned with who you have become.
+Coffin signals the definitive end of a cycle, the moment when continuing to honor a commitment would demand too much in terms of energy, time, or inner coherence.
+With Ring in the second position, it is a contract, an alliance, a promise, or an agreement that is at the heart of this closure.
+This combination describes the transition where one agrees to formally end something that was promised to be upheld, not out of whim, but because the current reality no longer permits it to be maintained without weakening.
+The end may be painful, but it also paves the way for a commitment that is more aligned with who you have become.

 Love and relationships